 - (Optional) Accept the warning message, if any, by clicking Yes.

 - If your source Windows machine is connected to an Active Directory domain, enter the credentials for an administrator domain user with permission to add the target machine to the Active Directory domain, and click Next.

-The installer verifies the entered credentials, but does not check the required privileges to add the target machine to the Active Directory domain.
+Note: The installer verifies the entered credentials, but does not check the required privileges to add the target machine to the Active Directory domain.
 Verify that the user credentials have all the required permissions to add a machine to the Active Directory domain.